Papa John's: 2010s

-On March 5, 2019, Papa John's announced a settlement with Schnatter under which he will resign from the company's board of directors at the company's annual meeting on April 30 or when a mutually acceptable independent director is appointed to replace him, whichever comes first.
+On March 5, 2019, Papa John's announced a settlement with Schnatter under which he would resign from the company's board of directors at the company's annual meeting on April 30 or when a mutually acceptable independent director was appointed to replace him, whichever came first.
 Schnatter agreed to dismiss two lawsuits filed against the company and to withdraw his plan to run for a seat on the board at the annual meeting.
 Papa John's agreed to remove the "acting in concert" provisions from its "poison pill" plan that prevented Schnatter from communicating with other company shareholders.
 Schnatter, who then still controlled 31% of Papa John's shares, issued a statement saying he was "thankful that I've been able to resolve these important issues" and hoped everyone could now "focus on the company's business without the need for additional litigation".
 The company also agreed to remove a requirement that Starboard Value, which owns about 10% of the company, must vote in favor of the incumbent board.

 In March 2019, NBA Hall of Famer Shaquille O'Neal joined Papa John's board of directors and became a spokesman for the brand.
 The next year, Papa John's introduced the Shaq-a-Roni, a pizza dedicated to O'Neal.

-Amidst these changes, in May 2019, Schnatter began selling off his shares in the company.
-Initially starting with 9.8 million shares.
+Amidst these changes, in May 2019, Schnatter began selling off his shares in the company, initially starting with 9.8 million shares.
 Throughout the next year, he had reduced his stock ownership to just 4%.

-On August 27, 2019, Papa John's announced that Arby's President Robert M. Lynch would be the new CEO replacing Steve Ritchie, who was handpicked by founder John Schnatter to succeed him in 2018.
+On August 27, 2019, Papa John's announced that Arby's President Robert M. Lynch would be the new CEO replacing Steve Ritchie, who was handpicked by founder Schnatter to succeed him in 2018.

 2020s

 In September 2020, Papa John's announced plans to establish a new headquarters in the Atlanta metropolitan area.
 In November, the company announced its new global headquarters would be located in Three Ballpark Center at The Battery Atlanta.
-The existing headquarters in Jeffersontown, Kentucky, a community within the merged government of Louisville, was retained, and currently houses the IT, supply chain, and legal departments.
+The existing headquarters in Jeffersontown, Kentucky, a community within the merged government of Louisville, was retained, and houses the IT, supply chain, and legal departments.

 In November 2021, Papa John's announced it was rebranding its logo (by removing the apostrophe and simplifying the design) and store locations.

 In March 2022, Papa John's suspended its business operations in Russia in response to the 2022 Russian invasion of Ukraine, but independent franchisee-owned locations remained open.

+In August 2024, Todd Penegor was named President and CEO.